 Chickenpox can occur in adults and children, but it is more common in children.
 The varicella-zoster virus causes this illness.

-According to the Centers for Disease Control and Prevention, since the release of the varicella vaccine in 1995, hospitalizations and deaths from chickenpox in the United States went down by 93% and 94% respectively.
+According to the Centers for Disease Control and Prevention (CDC), hospitalizations and deaths from chickenpox in the United States have decreased by 93% and 94%, respectively, since the release of the varicella vaccine in 1995.

 However, the infection can spread quickly among people who have not received the vaccine.

 The rash often first appears on the chest and then spreads to other areas of the body.
 The rash pattern changes as the illness progresses.
 It starts with small fluid-filled vesicles that look like blisters, but after a few days, the blisters begin to pop, crust, and scab as they heal.
-The blister may look white or gray, including on darker skin.
+The blister may look white or gray.

 Along with the rash, symptoms of chickenpox include:

 Shingles occurs most often in adults.
-The reactivation of the varicella-zoster virus, which also causes chickenpox, leads to the development of this rash.
+The reactivation of the varicella-zoster virus, which also causes chickenpox, causes this rash to develop.

 After a person has had chickenpox, the virus remains in certain nerve cells in their body.
-Although the virus often stays dormant forever, in some instances, it reactivates and leads to shingles.
+Although the virus often stays dormant forever, it can sometimes reactivate and lead to shingles.

-Shingles involves a red, painful blistering rash that can develop anywhere on the body.
-On darker skin, a shingles rash may appear brown and may be harder to see.
+Shingles involves a painful blistering rash that can develop anywhere on the body.
+This rash may appear red on pale skin.
+On darker skin tones, it may appear brown and be harder to see.

 Other symptoms of shingles include: